 Right after his release, Francis reneged on the Treaty of Madrid claiming coercion.
 Sides changed with the Pope now leading a league with England and France along with parts of Italy against Charles in 1527.
 Henry VIII though backed out of the alliance when the Pope refused to annul his marriage to Catherine of Aragon.

 In 1536, we had the third war with Francis.
 This was about the succession of the Dukedom of Milan.
 Which didn’t settle anything but instead brought a new player into the European dynastic mess, namely the Ottoman Sultan, Suleiman I also known as Suleiman the Magnificent, who would side with the French.
-Yes, I can reveal to you that Suleiman is one of the contestants in a future podcast.
+Yes, I can reveal to you that Suleiman is one of the contestants in a future podcast, episode 37.

 Charles’s conflict with the Ottoman’s turned out to be expensive and complicated.
 Charles made overtures to the Persian Safavid Empire, but nothing was to come of it.